 - fuck (v.)

-- until recently a difficult word to trace, in part because it was taboo to the editors of the original OED when the "F" volume was compiled, 1893-97.
-Written form only attested from early 16c.
-OED 2nd edition cites 1503, in the form fukkit; earliest appearance of current spelling is 1535 -- "Bischops ... may fuck thair fill and be vnmaryit" [Sir David Lyndesay, "Ane Satyre of the Thrie Estaits"], but presumably it is a much more ancient word than that, simply one that wasn't written in the kind of texts that have survived from Old English and Middle English.
-Buck cites proper name John le Fucker from 1278, but the surname could have other explanations.
+Written form attested from early 16c.; OED 2nd edition cites 1503, in the form fukkit, and the earliest attested appearance of current spelling is 1535 ("Bischops ... may fuck thair fill and be vnmaryit" [Sir David Lyndesay, "Ane Satyre of the Thrie Estaits"]).
+Presumably it is a more ancient word, but one not written in the kind of texts that have survived from Old English and Middle English.
+Buck cites proper name John le Fucker from 1278, but that surname could have other explanations.
 The word apparently is hinted at in a scurrilous 15c. poem, titled "Flen flyys," written in bastard Latin and Middle English.
 The relevant line reads:

 Non sunt in celi "They [the monks] are not in heaven because they fuck the wives of [the town of] Ely."
 Fuccant is pseudo-Latin, and in the original it is written in cipher.
 The earliest examples of the word otherwise are from Scottish, which suggests a Scandinavian origin, perhaps from a word akin to Norwegian dialectal fukka "copulate," or Swedish dialectal focka "copulate, strike, push," and fock "penis."
-Another theory traces it to Middle English fyke, fike "move restlessly, fidget," which also meant "dally, flirt," and probably is from a general North Sea Germanic word; compare Middle Dutch fokken, German ficken "fuck," earlier "make quick movements to and fro, flick," still earlier "itch, scratch;" the vulgar sense attested from 16c.
-This would parallel in sense the usual Middle English slang term for "have sexual intercourse," swive, from Old English swifan "to move lightly over, sweep" (see swivel).
-But OED remarks these "cannot be shown to be related" to the English word.
-Chronology and phonology rule out Shipley's attempt to derive it from Middle English firk "to press hard, beat."
+Another theory traces the Modern English verb to Middle English fyke, fike "move restlessly, fidget" (see fike) which also meant "dally, flirt," and probably is from a general North Sea Germanic word (compare Middle Dutch fokken, German ficken "fuck," earlier "make quick movements to and fro, flick," still earlier "itch, scratch;" the vulgar sense attested from 16c.).
+This would parallel in sense the vulgar Middle English term for "have sexual intercourse," swive, from Old English swifan "to move lightly over, sweep" (see swivel).
+But OED remarks that these "cannot be shown to be related" to the English word.
+Liberman has this to say:

 quia fuccant uuiuys of heli